 I love myself completely.

-I seek affirmation and validation from within myself.
+Only I can provide affirmation and validation to myself from within myself.
 I do not need outside validation.

 I am enough.

 Honestly, I can’t tell if it’s working yet, but it’s definitely making it easier to find a replacement for all my bad, self-critical thoughts.
 Which leads me to…

 This has been a game changer for me.